 - Silent Whisper: Mary Jane agrees to Mephisto's terms for the Deal with the Devil but quietly whispers something to him before the deal is finalized.
-We find out what it was she said three years later (real time) in OMIT.
+We find out what it was she said in One Moment In Time.
+She said that she would remember.

 - Too Spicy for Yog-Sothoth: Inverted.note Mephisto claims he doesn't like to buy people's souls if it's part of a Heroic Sacrifice, because those souls "suffer righteously", which is really no fun.
 Hence why he asks for the Parkers' marriage instead.

-- Watching Troy Burn: Spider-Man steals an artifact from Dr. Strange that allows to go to the past.
-But he can not Set Right What Once Went Wrong, because he's just a soul.
-He can't affect the physical world (so, he can't attack the sniper), neither be seen or heard by anyone (so, he can't warn his past self).
+- Watching Troy Burn: Spider-Man steals an artifact from Dr. Strange to return to the past but cannot Set Right What Once Went Wrong because he's just a soul.
+He can't affect the physical world (so, he can't attack the sniper), neither be seen nor heard by anyone (so, he can't warn his past self).
 He can't do anything but watch May get shot a second time.
 NOOOOOO!!!!!!